-Where it is necessary to excavate adjacent to existing trees, the Contractor shall use all possible care to avoid injury to trees and tree roots.
-Excavation in areas where two (2) inch and larger roots occur shall be done by hand under the supervision of a California Certified Arborist and City Representative.
+A. Where it is necessary to excavate adjacent to existing trees, the Contractor shall use all possible care to avoid injury to trees and tree roots.
+Excavation in areas where two (2) inch and larger roots occur shall be done by hand.
 All roots two (2) inches and larger in diameter, except directly in the path of pipe or conduit, shall be tunneled under and shall be heavily wrapped with burlap to prevent scarring or excessive drying.
 Where a ditching machine is run close to trees having roots smaller than two (2) inches in diameter, the wall of the trench adjacent to the tree shall be hand trimmed, making clean cuts through.
 Roots one (1) inch and larger in diameter shall be painted with two coats of Tree Seal, or equal.
 Trenches adjacent to tree should be closed within twenty-four (24) hours; and where this is not possible, the side of the trench adjacent to the tree shall be kept shaded with burlap or canvas.